Alekla0126/InstaNotes-Website/README.md

-# InstaNotes Legal Pages
+# SmartNotes AI Legal Pages

-This folder contains a complete, standalone website for the Terms of Service and Privacy Policy pages for InstaNotes.
+This folder contains a complete, standalone website for the Terms of Service and Privacy Policy pages for SmartNotes AI.

 ## Features

 - Modern, responsive design that works on all devices
-- Gradient branding consistent with the InstaNotes app
+- Gradient branding consistent with the SmartNotes AI app
 - Interactive elements with subtle animations
 - Dark mode toggle with user preference memory
 - Complete terms and privacy policy templates